January 2020 and it’s the big month of the school open days and nights for the P7s and P6s.

 Tip 16.
 When it’s over capture your child’s opinion on paper

 If you ask a child what they thought of the school, they’ll probably say “Yeah, it was good.”
 This isn’t going to be much help when trying to weigh up the options at a later date, so I would suggest a more formal approach with open questions and ratings.
-So, grab a piece of paper and ask the child some pertinent questions and get them to score or answer.
-This might even be best done when you jump into the car after the open night when the experience is still fresh.
-You can do the same as a comparison.

 - What did you think of the buildings?
 Answer between 1-10 (10 being best)